lynndylanhurley/devise_token_auth/README.md

 This may not be possible with older browsers (IE8, IE9).
 I usually set up a proxy for those browsers.
 See the [ng-token-auth readme](https://github.com/lynndylanhurley/ng-token-auth) for more information.

 # Usage
-If you're using the [ng-token-auth](https://github.com/lynndylanhurley/ng-token-auth) for angular.js, then your client is ready to go.

 The following routes are available for use by your client.
 These routes rest relative to the path at which this engine is mounted (`/auth` in the example above).